-It’s that time of the year again where prices are expected to go down and people are expected to buy stuff.
+It’s that time of the year again when prices are expected to go down and people are expected to buy stuff.
 For us PC enthusiasts, system builders and PC gamers, it’s a great time to upgrade and buy new PC components and accessories.
-For those who are planning to buy or upgrade their storage drive(s) into something faster, like an SSD, this is your chance since as we see it prices are starting to go down.
-Also we have updated this article since there are new, larger (capacities) and better SATA SSDs available; and for those who simply crave for the fastest around, M.2 NVMe SSDs are available to satisfy your demand for speed.
-During this special season, below are some of our recommended and best SSDs that you should definitely consider; starting from the budget friendly SSDs, to the high performance SSDs, and for the enthusiasts who simply want the best and fastest around.
+For those who are planning to buy or upgrade their storage drive(s) into something faster, like an SSD or NVMe SSD, this is a good time since prices are usually marked down or discounted thanks to Black Friday and Cyber Monday deals.
+We have updated this article since there are new, larger (capacities) and better SATA SSDs available; and for those who simply crave for the fastest around, M.2 NVMe SSDs are available to satisfy your demand for speed.
+Below are some of our recommended and best SSDs that you should definitely consider; starting from the budget friendly SSDs, to the high performance SSDs, and for the enthusiasts who simply want the best and fastest around.

-Must Have SSDs this November 2016 (Black Friday and Cyber Monday)
+Must Have SSDs this November 2020 (Black Friday and Cyber Monday)

 Best Budget Friendly SATA SSD